Codium-ai/pr-agent/docs/docs/tools/review.md

     ```
     Meaning the `review` tool will run automatically on every PR, without providing code suggestions.
     Edit this field to enable/disable the tool, or to change the used configurations.

-!!! tip  "Code suggestions"

-    If you set `num_code_suggestions`>0 , the `review` tool will also provide code suggestions.

-    Notice If you are interested **only** in the code suggestions, it is recommended to use the [`improve`](./improve.md) feature instead, since it is a dedicated only to code suggestions, and usually gives better results.
-    Use the `review` tool if you want to get more comprehensive feedback, which includes code suggestions as well.

 !!! tip "Possible labels from the review tool"